omgnetwork/ewallet/README.md

 # Support

-- Want to chat?
-Find us on [Rocket Chat](http://chat.omisego.network/).
-Questions regarding the eWallet SDK should go in `#eWallet SDK` channel.
+- Got an idea to improve the SDKs?
+Talk to us in our [Rocket Chat](https://chat.omisego.network/)'s `#eWallet SDK` channel
-- Getting stuck on programming issues?
-Browse or create new questions on StackOverflow with tag [omisego](https://stackoverflow.com/questions/tagged/omisego)

 - Found a bug?
-File us a [GitHub issue](https://github.com/omisego/ewallet/issues)
+File an issue with [GitHub Issues](https://github.com/omisego/ewallet/issues).

+- Stuck at integrating or building on top of the SDKs?
+Search or create a question on StackOverflow using the tag [omisego](https://stackoverflow.com/questions/tagged/omisego).

 # F.A.Q